privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 ### Your own repository

-To clone your own repository, simply run:
+For your own repo, simply clone it to the appropriate directory:

 <TerminalWindow>